 One of my biggest hobbies at the moment is working on my website, where I actively write tutorials, articles and reviews.
 I also have many larger projects including a collection of components for the web including a blogging system and menu bar.
 I also have developed my own programming language, compiler and interpreter.
 I thoroughly enjoy programming and working on projects like this.

-In October 2015, I got one of the greatest opportunities in my life - working in a classroom.
-I got a great satisfaction out of this and the students of the class really enjoyed having me as their teacher.
+In October 2015, I got to try out teaching in a classroom.
+I really enjoyed this opportunity to try out something I always wanted to do and the students in the class really enjoyed having me as their teacher.
 I was also assessed for this and was given full marks for my methods of teaching and helping others.

 In June 2016, I was awarded a BSc first class honours.
 I also was informed that I obtained the 4th highest grade in my class for that year and would receive the highest award the university gives, which I hang on my wall with pride.
 At the moment I am a Computing Science teacher and have my own software/web digital consultancy company.
 I am also interested in education and have enjoyed working as a teacher.